toneloc/stable-channels/README.md

   </ul>
 </ul>

 Stable Channels are unannounced to the public network and are non-routing channels.
+We are working on adding routing.

 Technologically, these are vanilla Lightning channels with no DLCs, and there are no tokens or fiat on-ramps involved.

 Stable Channels work on "Core Lightning," which is Blockstream's implementation of the Lightning Network specification.

-Stable Channels work like this:
+Stable Channels workflows end-to-end work like this:

 <ol>
 <li>Match with a counterparty and come to an agreement on the parameters of the Stable Channel.